Graunephar/wp-format-email-links/README.md

 It also contains a simple header and footer for the html email.

 As simple as that.
 Dont use if you want't more from you emails.
 But if you want to still use standard Wordpress emails with proper links be free to use.

+__ USAGE __

+Put in a folder called "wp-format-email-links" in wp-content/plugins and activate.